No endorsement of Spirit of America by the US Department of Defense, Department of State, or its personnel is intended or implied.

-US Army teams are working to stabilize the most vulnerable regions of the country, striving to provide enough breathing space from Niger’s significant challenges for progress to take root and thrive.
-In the northwest region of Agadez, teams have focused on the issues local tribes identify as most important: human and animal food security, youth unemployment, and marginalization from the Nigerien government.
+The US Army, State Department, and US Agency for International Development (USAID) are working to stabilize the most vulnerable regions of the country, striving to provide opportunities for progress to take root and thrive.
+In the northwest region of Agadez, host to a US airbase aimed at countering terrorism in the region, US teams have focused on issues local tribes identified as most important: economic opportunity, human and animal food security, youth unemployment, and marginalization from the Nigerien government.
 Without assistance in addressing these challenges, tribal elders warned that tensions and unrest were building.
-In the under-governed spaces of West Africa, that can have disastrous consequences (as in the case of Mali in 2012).
+In the under-governed spaces of West Africa, this can have disastrous consequences.

 Hello, I just returned from supporting the annual Cure Salée Festival and associated livestock vaccination campaign in central Niger.
 This is the third year Spirit of America has worked with US Army teams to support the Government of Niger’s Cure Salée-related efforts.
 We first told you about these efforts here.
 This year, Spirit of America … Continued